© Rob and Julia Campbell / Stocksy United

 Exercising can make you feel happy, sweaty, and accomplished—but can it also make you feel queasy?
 Short answer: yes.

-To help you bid farewell to nausea after workouts in the future, we talked with experts who explained how everything from nutrition and hydration to your environment can affect your performance.
+To help you bid farewell to nausea after workouts in the future, we spoke with two experts: Shoshana Ungerleider, MD, a board-certified internal medicine physician at Crossover Health, and Natalie Rizzo, RD, a registered dietitian, author of Planted Performance, and founder of Greenletes.
+They break down how everything from nutrition and hydration to your environment can affect your performance.
 Spoiler alert: Just a few simple adjustments to your pre- or post-workout routines can drastically change how you feel after exercising and, hopefully, reduce some of that queasiness.
-Read on for everything you need to know.

-Why Do I Feel Sick After Working Out?
+Why Do I Feel Sick or Nauseous After a Workout?

 There are several reasons why you may experience nausea after working out.
-Your pre-workout meal, go-to exercises, and your workout conditions can all factor into feeling less than great after you’re done.
+Your pre-workout meal, exercise conditions, and other unique health factors can all make you feel less than great after you’re done moving.
 It’s likely that when, what, and how you eat and drink beforehand is the main culprit to nausea after exercise.

 1. Dehydration